MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-considerations.md

   - guide
 ---

-# Architectural Considerations in an IIoT Analytics Solution
+# Architectural considerations in an IIoT analytics solution

 The [Microsoft Azure Well-Architected Framework](../../framework/index.md) describes some key tenets of a good architectural design.
 Keeping in line with these tenets, this article describes the considerations in the reference [Azure Industrial IoT analytics solution](./iiot-architecture.md) that improve its performance and resiliency.